LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 - The document you are now reading will _always_ be associated with a specific version or branch of LDAR-Sim.
 Multiple versions of this document therefore exist, as multiple versions and sub-versions of LDAR-Sim exist.
 - **If you are submitting a pull request to the public LDAR-Sim repo**, please update this documentation alongside modifications to code.
 Your pull request will not be approved without updating this document with relevant changes to inputs, how they work, and their implications for outputs.
 - Within each category, please maintain alphabetic ordering on contents.
-- For more information on LDAR-Sim, including code, instructions, and additional resources, please visit the Github page by [clicking this link](https://github.com/tarcadius/LDAR_Sim).
+- For more information on LDAR-Sim, including code, instructions, and additional resources, please visit the Github page by [clicking this link](https://github.com/LDAR-Sim/LDAR_Sim).
 - If you find any errors or inaccuracies in this documentation or in LDAR-Sim, please contact the document custodian (email included above).
+- The parameter descriptions in this document are provided in an order matching that of parameters in the default parameter files.
+When updating this document to add new parameters descriptions, ensure the ordering is correct.
+- _**Useful tip for searching the document:**_ If searching for the entry describing as specific parameter as opposed to to searching for mentions of that parameter, search for <parameter_name> to uniquely match the entry describing the parameter, instead of any mention of it.

 --------------------------------------------------------------------------------